A Study of Zilovertamab Vedotin (MK-2140) (VLS-101) in Participants With Hematologic Malignancies (MK-2140-001)

 - Major surgery within 4 weeks before the start of study therapy.

-- Prior therapy with a receptor tyrosine kinase-like orphan receptor 1 (ROR1)-directed therapy or with an MMAE-containing drug.
+- Prior therapy with a receptor tyrosine kinase-like orphan receptor 1 (ROR1)-directed therapy.

 - Use of a strong inhibitor or inducer of cytochrome P450 (CYP) 3A4.